Escgot/Dr-Doudou-Bakes/README.md

 ---

-Developed with ❤️ by the Dr Doudou Bakes Team.
+Developed for Dr Doudou Bakes.